Learn about Excel with our Free Microsoft Excel Online Course!

 Solving Formatting Glitches Pre-Print

-- Ensure that the color settings for print are matching with what they see on the screen by reviewing ‘Color/Grayscale’ settings.
+- Ensure that the color settings for print match what they see on the screen by reviewing ‘Color/Grayscale’ settings.

 - Confirm that bullet points and numbering are carried over correctly by previewing the outline in the ‘Print’ menu.